VikramParimi/Vision-Object-Tracking/Readme.md

 }
 ```

-# Known issues
+## Known issues

-## Hold on for future updates

-### Rectangle detection on touch is not implemented
+Rectangle detection on touch is not implemented
-### Tracking the reactangle is not implemented
+Tracking the reactangle is not implemented

-## Also if you would like to contribute please take a pull from develop branch and submit a PR for your changes.
+### Also if you would like to contribute please take a pull from develop branch and submit a PR for your changes.